Destroyer Squadron 60: 2020 Barents Sea Operations

 In late April 2020, the destroyers USS Donald Cook (DDG-75), USS Porter (DDG-78) and USS Roosevelt (DDG-80) operated with the fast combat support ship USNS Supply (T-AOE-6), a U.S. nuclear-powered submarine, and a P-8A maritime patrol aircraft above the Arctic Circle after completing training together as part of the Submarine Command Course (SMCC) sponsored the Royal Navy.
 In May 2020, the three U.S. destroyers and the Supply operated in the Barents Sea with the British frigate HMS Kent (F78) to "assert freedom of navigation and demonstrate seamless integration among allies", the first such operation in this area since the 1980s.

 2021 Black Sea Operations

-In February 2021, USS Porter (DDG-78) and USNS Laramie (T-AO-203) took part in maneuvering exercises with the Romanian frigate Mărășești and Romanian Air Forces F-16 fighters in the Black Sea.
+In February 2021, USS Porter (DDG-78) and USNS Laramie (T-AO-203) took part in maneuvering exercises with the Romanian frigate Mărășești and Romanian Air Force F-16 fighters in the Black Sea.